DotNetToscana/See4Me/README.md

 **Contribute**

 The project is continually evolving.
-If you want to contribute, feel free make to pull requests or get in touch with us!
+We welcome contributions.
+Feel free to file issues and pull requests on the repo and we'll address them as we can.

 **Developer Code of Conduct**